Trisfald/veridia-rpg/Traits.md

 ##### *Requirements: way of the wilderness 1, revitalize*
 ##### Cost: 2 experience points
 You know how to create a shield from the wood of the ancient trees in Eventide.
 The process takes two days.\
-This shield is much lighter than a normal one./ Blessed wood rots in a couple of days if it's not in your possession.
+This shield is much lighter than a normal one.\
+Blessed wood rots in a couple of days if it's not in your possession.

 ### Inward contact